MrWalshy/simpleCalculator/readme.md

         lastSumMemory = subtraction(inputBuffer, lastSumMemory);

+### double factorial(char *inputBuffer, double lastSum)
+- Takes a pointer to a global input buffer string, and the value of the last sum stored in memory as arguments.
+- Gets the number from the user to find a factorial of
+- Returns the factorial of the number specified
+- Relies on getInput(), atof() & checkForMemLoad().
+- The index for the loop is implicitly typecasted from a double to an integer

+        lastSumMemory = factorial(inputBuffer, lastSumMemory);

 ## Miscellaneous Functions (misc.c)
 ### bool getInput(char *input)
 - Takes a pointer to an input buffer string